Frederike joined PAI’ ESG team in 2021 as an ESG Analyst

 We have built four operational pillars to structure our approach.

-Our ESG team has finalised the detailed assessment of our 2019 carbon emissions, and is now identifying carbon reduction opportunities and relevant offsetting projects.
+Our ESG team has finalised the detailed assessment of our 2019 carbon emissions, and identified carbon reduction opportunities and relevant offsetting projects.

 When relevant, PAI supports its portfolio companies to become a signatory of the SBTi.

 We are proud to have two signatories of the initiative in our portfolio and hope to work with more businesses to achieve this standard.

 If you are curious to learn more about the SBTi and how PAI and its portfolio support the initiative, scroll down to the Webinar section.